 To counter threats such as those faced by Air-e, companies need a Zero Trust framework that combines prevention, detection, and recovery.
 This multi-layered approach, powered by the Microsoft ecosystem, not only blocks initial intrusions but also contains breaches and restores operations within hours.

-By integrating these tools, Air-e could have mitigated the impact: M365 and Intune preventing initial access, Defender detecting the spread, and Azure ensuring rapid restoration of billing and user data.
+By integrating these tools, Air-e could have mitigated the impact: Microsoft 365 and Intune preventing initial access, Defender detecting the spread, and Azure ensuring rapid restoration of billing and user data.

 Conclusion

-Don’t wait to become the next target!
-Assess your security infrastructure today, and protect your business against ransomware and other digital threats.
+Don't wait to become the next target.
+Assess your security infrastructure today with the NeoDefender team and protect your business against ransomware and other digital threats.